tytydraco/yessleep/out/I_Found_Something_On_Vinwood_Road_Part_1.md

 He said that his higher ups told his station to try to keep things quiet.
 He said that none of the dead deer they had found died of blue tongue; they had all been killed by strangulation or blunt trauma to the head.
 In the pictures, most of the deer looked like the ones I saw in the back of his truck that just had marks around their necks.
 But then a few of them looked like they had been partially devoured at the throat.
 And then one of them had been decapitated.
 We don't have predators like Bears around these parts, and it wasn't legal to hunt game in Vinwood either.
 Even more, he said there had been 23 animals found dead in Vinwood within the last 2 weeks alone.
 Mostly deer, a few foxes, some cats, and even stray dogs.
 All of which were found in varying conditions.
 Then he said that the description I gave of Baron's body matched the conditions of the stray dogs.

 As he said that, I could smell that Thing again like it was in the room with us.
 Then I realized it was coming from him.
 He reeked of it.
-He wasn't lying.
-He had encountered it too.
+He wasn't lying; he saw it too.

 I was shaking.
 I spent weeks living in this motel like it was a padded cell in an insane asylum.
 Finally it was Flint who confirmed my sanity, that there is something out there in Vinwood.
 I knew that he couldn't say what.
 But it was real.
 That night I found it on the road.
 Then it followed me home.
 It tried to kill me.
 And then what it did to Baron...